ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/serialization.md

   Serializes the structure into a byte array using the provided serializer.

 - **`deserialize<'de, D>(deserializer: D) -> Result<Self, D::Error>`**:
   Deserializes a byte array into an Icicle strucure.
-This method reconstructs the proof from its serialized form.
+This method reconstructs the structure from its serialized form.

 ## **Example Usage**